codemagic-ci-cd/codemagic-docs/content/flutter-running-builds/starting-builds-automatically.md

-## Tracking specific branches and tags
+## Tracking specific branches or tags

 You can configure the branches and tags to track under **Watched branch pattern s** and **Watched tag patterns** respectively.

-The branches and tags tracked for building are selected by entering branch patterns and including or excluding the matching branches.
+The branches or tags tracked for building are selected by entering one or more patterns and including or excluding the matching branches or tags.

 Note that you can either enter the exact name of the branch or tag to select it or use the wildcard symbols to select more than one branch with one pattern.
 Click **Show pattern examples** in the UI for tips.
 Additionally, please refer to [Wildcard Match Documentation](https://facelessuser.github.io/wcmatch/fnmatch/) for more advanced matching patterns.